 - Considering the marketability of an invention before applying for a patent

 - Using a professional to find out the worth of intellectual property

 In 2008, Nathan Myhrvold, Microsoft's former chief of technology, raised almost $3 billion to invest in inventions and patents.
 His private equity firm, Intellectual Ventures, has purchased 35,000 patents and launched several lawsuits against patent infringers.
 Unfortunately, his investments haven't been very successful.
 Invention Investment Fund II, his second and largest patent buying fund, has an internal rate of return or IRR of negative 2.55 percent.
 Another Myhrvold fund, Invention Development Fund, has an IRR of negative 69.23 percent, and its investors haven't received any returns.

 Myhrvold's other funds also aren't doing very well, but the patents for just one or two popular inventions could make a fund extremely profitable anytime.
 Since it's difficult to decide on accurate values for patents, some funds that seem like failures could make their investors lots of money in the future.
 Other funds that seem very successful could simply contain overvalued patents.

 If you need help with investing in patents, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.